 Daughters of American Colonists - DAC lineage has been accepted for Roger Woolford through Sarah Brooks Woolford and her descendants.

-Society of the Descendants of Early Quakers - Levin Denwood and his immediate family were acknowldeged as Friends.
-From Levin, lineage has been accepted in this Society.
+Society of the Descendants of Early Quakers - From Levin Denwood, lineage has been accepted in this Society.
 It is open to men and women.